The Pros and Cons of Stock Supported Uniforms vs. Bespoke Uniforms: A Corporate Buyer's Guide

 Pros:

-2. Tailored Fit: Custom-designed uniforms can be made to fit the specific needs and preferences of employees, potentially enhancing comfort and job satisfaction.
+2. Tailored Fit: Uniforms can be tailored to employee preferences and roles, improving comfort and satisfaction.

 Cons: